 “I’m flying, my feet won’t touch the ground / I’m ready for turning my life around,” sings the pretty, dark-haired schoolgirl as she dances down the street to a bouncy Britpop beat.
 That’s standard for a musical film.
 What’s not are the zombies chasing down people and eating them in the background during this number.
-So it is in Anna and the Apocalypse, a British holiday-themed mash-up of High School Musical and The Walking Dead, and I am reserving my seat in the front row of worshippers.
+So it is in Anna and the Apocalypse, a British holiday-themed mash-up of High School Musical and The Walking Dead, and I am reserving my seat in the front row of worshippers for this future cult film.

 The aforementioned girl is Anna (Ella Hunt), an ordinary teenager until the December day that a fast-moving global zombie pandemic reaches her small fictitious Scottish border town of Little Haven.
 In a crisis, her school’s headmaster (Paul Kaye) goes mad with power and locks a group of survivors in the school, including Anna’s custodian dad (Mark Benton).
 Trapped outside, Anna resolves to rescue her father and find someplace safe along with her classmates: John (Malcolm Cumming), the platonic friend carrying a torch for her; nauseating lovey-dovey couple Chris and Lisa (Christopher Leveaux and Marli Siu); and socially conscious lesbian Steph (Sarah Swire).
 They have to fight their way through the hordes of zombies, many of whom are clad in festive holiday attire.